-The RCDTC is governed by four Directors (Walt Williams, Anne Read, Jack Bramhall, and Michael Vasey) appointed by the Tehama County Board of Supervisors and by non-voting Associate Directors (Shirley Davis, Kay Burrows, Frank Dawley, Randy Baker, and Holly Dawley) appointed by the RCD's Board of Directors.
+The RCDTC is governed by seven Directors (Walt Williams, Anne Read, Jack Bramhall, Michael Vasey, Cody McKenzie, Tom Stroing, and Tricia Hamelberg) appointed by the Tehama County Board of Supervisors and by non-voting Associate Directors (Shirley Davis, Kay Burrows, Frank Dawley, Randy Baker, and Holly Dawley) appointed by the RCD's Board of Directors.
 The board members are all local landowners who volunteer their time to represent the land users in the district, thus ensuring a local voice in natural resource issues.

 Meet the Board of Directors

 Mr. Vasey is a third generation farmer along the Sacramento River in Tehama County.
 He has a Bachelors Degree in Psychology and a Masters Degree in Industrial Relations from the University of Oregon.
 Prior to taking over the family farm, he worked in various Human Resource Management roles for Hewlett Packard and other corporations.
 He is the past President and current Director on the Tehama County Farm Bureau.
 He also serves on the Board for the Job Training Center and the Sacramento River Forum.
 He has a passion for sustainable agriculture, maintaining the long-term success of family farms, and the preservation of natural habitat.

 JACK BRAMHALL, Vice President